luismcastillo/SJSU-art75/tutorials/03a_gitHubPageSetup/README.md

 <br>
 <br>

 Name this document index.html and copy and paste the code (below), to get you started.

-Edit it to your liking.
-The title tag is what appears in your browser tab. h1 is the header/title text for the page, and p is normal text (paragraph).
+The title tag (Your Name) is what appears in your browser tab. h1 is the header/title text for the page, and p is normal text (paragraph) ----> Edit them to make it yours.
 <br>
 <br>